Teaching Assistant and Assistant Instructor Grievance Procedures

 - Although not a prerequisite under this procedure, teaching assistants or assistant instructors are encouraged to seek informal resolution of their grievances through the Faculty Ombudsman.
 Teaching assistants and assistant instructors also may seek the assistance of the Student Ombudsman.
 The teaching assistant or assistant instructor may request, orally or in writing, the informal assistance of the Committee, including a member of the Committee to serve in an advisory capacity.
 Except as provided in IV.B.2 below, such a request is not a prerequisite to the use of the grievance procedure set forth below, and the teaching assistant or assistant instructor may choose to file a formal complaint prior to the completion of the informal process.
 The Committee may recommend substantive reconsideration of the grievant's complaint by appropriate administrative officers or withdrawal or modification of the complaint by the grievant.

-- Any such request or grievance which involves alleged or suspected discrimination for reasons of race, sex, age, religion, or handicap shall be directed to the Office of Institutional Equity prior to the initiation of any grievance procedure.
+- Any such request or grievance which involves alleged or suspected discrimination for reasons of race, sex, age, religion, or handicap shall be directed to the Office for Inclusion and Equity prior to the initiation of any grievance procedure.
 After consultation with this office, or if such consultation has already taken place, the teaching assistant or assistant instructor may continue under these procedures.

 - Initiation and Processing of Complaints